jicowan/containerized-hybrid-node/README.md

 ```

 ### Update 10/1/2025
 The latest commit includes a Makefile in the /kind subdirectory that will build and run a containerized hyrbid node.
 You will need to update the nodeConfig.yaml with your SSM activation code and ID.
 The containerized node is using kindest/node as the base image since that image is known to work with Cilium.
-I had to make a few adjustments to the kube-proxy, cilium-controller, and cilium daemonset for them to run properly.
+I had to make a few adjustments to the kube-proxy, cilium-operator, and cilium daemonset for them to run properly.
 For example, I made the following updates to the kube-proxy-config ConfigMap:

 ```yaml
 conntrack: